linode/apl-core/README.md

 ## Otomi helps

 **Developers** - To focus on their apps only
+* Build images from application code
-* Easy deployment of containerized workloads
+* Easy deployment of containerized workloads without writing any YAML
 * Direct access to logs and metrics
 * Store charts and images in a private registry
 * Build and run custom CI pipelines
-* Enable declarative end-to-end workload lifecycle management
 * Easy ingress and network policy configuration
 * Manage your own secrets

 **Platform teams** - To setup and manage production-ready Kubernetes-based platforms
 * Onboard development teams in a comprehensive multi-tenant setup
-* Get all the required K8s tools in an integrated way
+* Get all the required K8s tools in an integrated and automated way
 * Create your platform profile and deploy to any K8s
 * One schema to manage all platform configuration
 * Ensure governance with security policies